 Specifically, research on nature and health has established that natural daylight and views to nature improve the comfort and healing of patients in healthcare settings.
-Enlivening biophilia is a positive feedback dynamic.
-When we experience the benefits of engagement with nature — alleviation of stress, increased sociability, greater problem solving abilities, improved measures of physiological stability and health, etc. — we tend to further increase our contact with nature, which in turn increases the benefits gained from those experiences.
-Because human beings tend to care for whatever we appreciate and love, and because enlivening biophiliacultivates a greater appreciation and love for nature and life, enlivening biophilia promotes actions that favor the appreciation and protection of nature.
+Enlivening Biophilia is a positive feedback dynamic.
+When we experience the benefits of engagement with nature - alleviation of stress, increased sociability, greater problem solving abilities, improved measures of physiological stability and health, etc. - we tend to further increase our contact with nature, which in turn increases the benefits gained from those experiences.
+Because people care for whatever we appreciate and love, and because enlivening Biophilia cultivates a greater appreciation and love for nature and life, enlivening Biophilia promotes appreciation and protection of nature.

 Benefits of Biophilia Design

 > Reduced employee absenteeism.